-Sorry for the infrequent updates, I’ve been busy getting “spun up” at my new job, eating lots of peanut butter (as usual), and planning a last-minute trip to Italy.
-I’m headed to Florence tomorrow for 4 days with my mom and sister.
-Similar to my trip to Ireland, I will be heavily researching the Italian culture (food) – in particular, the peanut butter supply and availability.
-Since Nutella is very popular there, I’m hoping to find plenty of peanut butter!
-Either way, I’m excited for the trip and plan to report my findings when I return!
-In the meantime, enjoy a Thai-influenced marinade that is fantastic with pork or probably any other meat you can get your hands on.
+Sorry for the infrequent updates, I’ve been busy getting “spun up” at my new job, eating lots of peanut butter (as usual), and enjoying my toddler.
+As I try to maintain my cooking hobby while diversifying my toddlers palette (a near-impossible task), enjoy a Thai-influenced marinade that is fantastic with pork or any other meat you can get your hands on.

 3/4 cup skim or coconut milk

 3T peanut flour or PB2 (for thickening, or reduce milk to 2/3 cup)